ottogroup/schedoscope/schedoscope-export/README.md

  * -k batch size for JDBC inserts

- * -A a list of fields to anonymize
+ * -A a list of fields to anonymize separated by space, e.g. 'id visitor_id'

  * -S an optional salt to for anonymizing fields